 - Machine Readable Immigration Visa (with Temporary I-551 Language)

 - Temporary I-551 Stamp (on passport or I-94)

-If you are an F-1 or J-1 international student (if you will be an F-1 or J-1 student sponsored by Georgia Tech), you will meet with a representative from the Office of International Education upon arrival for mandatory immigration check-in to verify your immigration documents.
+- F-1 or J-1 students sponsored by Georgia Tech.
+You will meet with the Office of International Education upon arrival for mandatory immigration check-in.
+They will verify your immigration documents at that time.

 - Non-Citizens residing outside of the United States.
 If you will complete an online or distance learning program abroad, you do not need to provide lawful presence documentation.
 You will not be located in the U.S. during your program completion.